suyash345/Distributed-Assingment2/README.md

-`# How to Run
+# How to Run
 * The version that is submitted has a makefile that only complies on Mac/Linux.
 Therefore, to run on windows change the makefile line  ___LIB = -cp "gson-2.10.1.jar:."___ to ___LIB = -cp "gson-2.10.1.jar;."___
 * It is also recommended that the Program is to be run either on Windows Powershell or on Mac terminal to see the colours for testing
-* first to compile all files use run ___make___
+* first to compile Aggregation, Content, and GetClient use run ___make___
 * To run the Aggregation Server use ___make AServer___.
 * To run the Content Server use ___make CServer___
-* to run the GETClient use __make Client___.
+* to run the GETClient use ___make Client___.
-* To run the Test file use ___make Test___.
-Note this will connect to port 4567, hence the Aggregation server should also be on the same port.
 * Note you have to run the Aggregation Server first, prior to the Content Server, and GetClient.

-# Unfinished parts
+# Lamport Clocks
-* There is no 30 second deletion on data that has arrived.
-(DONE)
-* automated testing with different error codes ()
-* automated testing same IDs with updated values, the Aggregation Server, should take the most recent value.
-* The aggregation server does not update most recent data, as if the new data has the same ID, the old data is stored and the new data is thrown away.
-  (done)
+> Lamport clocks have been implemented in both the Aggregation Server and Content Server.
+> In the Aggregation Server the lamport clocks were implemented
+> However, as the ContentServer is not multithreaded,

 # Testing
 * All these tests are conducted in the testing.java file, where you are able to call functions to emulate both a Client and a ContentServer
+* To compile Test file use ___make CompileTest___
+* To run the Test file use ___make Test___.
+Note this will connect to port 4567, hence the Aggregation server should also be on the same port.

+### Testing 30 second timers
+* To test for this we run the Content Server, with the Aggregation Server, and also with the __dataServer.json__ empty and after 30 seconds the data will disappear i.e deleted.

-### Put and Get Requests (With error code testing)  (Not implemented yet)
+### Simutaneous Testing with Get and Put Requests

+### Error Code Testing
 * To test the Get and Put request the whole request (along with the body) is displayed when it is received.
 * For example if a aggregation server is receiving a request, the whole request is displayed after receiving it, and when a ContentServer/Client has received the response, the response is displayed on their side.